DhyeyMavani2003/Deep-Learning-Final-Project/README.md

 3. **Tokenization and Model(s) Training, Validation, Testing:** For checkpointed and saved code results as a snapshot, please feel free to navigate to `./code/New_tokenization_and_naive_bayes_and_bert_model_train_val_test.ipynb`, there you will also have the ability to open the same with Google Colab and reproduce our results.

+## License

+This work is available under the Apache license as detailed in the `./` root directory of the project through the LICENSE file.